DOI-USGS/ISIS3/README.md

 ### Full ISIS Data Download

+> Warning if you are looking to download ISIS data via rsync the servers will be shutdown in a few months. the outdated rsync download information can be found [here](https://github.com/USGS-Astrogeology/ISIS3/wiki/Outdated-ISIS-Data-Information)

-The ISIS Data Area is hosted on rsync servers and not through conda channels like the ISIS binaries.
-This requires using the rsync command from within a terminal window within your Unix distribution, or from within WSL if running Windows 10.
+The ISIS Data Area is hosted on a combination of AWS S3 buckets and public http servers e.g. NAIF, Jaxa, ESA and not through conda channels like the ISIS binaries.
+This requires using the `downloadIsisData.py` script from within a terminal window within your Unix distribution, or from within WSL if running Windows 10.
 Downloading all mission data requires over 520 GB of disk space.
 If you want to acquire only certain mission data [click here](#Mission-Specific-Data-Downloads).
 To download all ISIS data files, continue reading.

+> Note: For accessing ISIS Data for versions of ISIS prior to ISIS 4.1.0, you must always use the optional --legacy flag when using this application as shown below:

+    downloadIsisData sync base $ISISDATA --legacy

-To download all ISIS data, enter the following commands in the location where you want to install the ISIS Data Area, for versions of ISIS 4.1.0 and later:
+To download all ISIS data, use the following command:

-    cd $ISISDATA
+    downloadIsisData sync all $ISISDATA
-    rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/ .

-For earlier versions, use:

-    cd $ISIS3DATA
-    rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isis3data/data/ .
+> Note: this applicaion takes in 3 parameters in the following order \<rclone command> \<mission> \<download destination>

 > Note: The above command downloads all ISIS data including the required base data area and all of the optional mission data areas.